 Projects taken on by the ILF are primarily, but not always, organised by schools, FaFTs, community organisations or authors working with community organisations.

-Applications will be considered three times a year, at the end of March, July and November.
-We will contact you whether your application is successful or not.
+We review applications for our Community Publishing Program three times per year; in February, July and November.
+We will get back to you whether your application is successful or not.

 Some of these projects are funded by the ILF, some receive grants or sponsorship, or are published in partnerships with other organisations.